cluo/buildworker/README.md

 $ buildworker
 ```

 This will start a build worker listening on localhost.
 With this and the [devportal](https://github.com/caddyserver/devportal) running, you can use the [website](https://github.com/caddyserver/website)'s download and build features on your own computer.
+A log will be written to buildworker.log.

 Run `buildworker -h` to see a list of flags/options.